The Science Express with its models and displays chugged into the Vijayawada railway station much to the excitement of eager children.

 Before arriving in Vijayawada, the Science Express had covered 68,000 km across the country.
 With over 65 lakh visitors at its 230 halts over 830 exhibition days, the Science Exhibition was the largest, longest and most visited mobile expo in India.

 The mobile exhibition was launched on June 5, on World Environment Day at Delhi.
-The main objective of introducing the train was to create awareness on biodiversity of India, climate change and similar issues.
+The main objective of introducing the train was to create awareness on biodiversity of India, climate change and similar issues, especially among students.